Block wall extension at eastern end of the beach – complete

-We are extending the existing block wall along the middle section of the beach that currently only has wire mesh fencing.
-The new section of the wall will stretch from opposite 2 Lyall Bay Parade to opposite 74 Kingsford Smith Street.
+We have extended the existing block wall along the middle section of the beach that previously had wire mesh fencing.

 The storm water pipe in this area will also be extended by about 6m to allow the dune to form and the extended block wall will also help with this.

 In May 2017, work began along the western side of the park (along Queens Drive) to regrade the edge of the park and armour it with rock.
 This work is now complete and will protect Dorrie Leslie Park from coastal erosion in the future.

 Surfers' Corner car park